 I am continuously looking for motivated bachelors and masters students to work with me.
 Down below you can find different research projects I offer.
+All projects are research-focused.
 In each one you will:

 1. Research literature about your topic area

-2. Employ the most suitable research method (e.g., large-scale surveys, statistical analysis, interviews) to address the research goal
+2. Employ the most suitable research method (e.g., mining software repositories techniques, large-scale surveys, statistical analysis, interviews) to address the research goal

 3. Learn how to write all of it down as a research paper